Sensational Vermont Swimming Holes

 Not a traditional Vermont swimming hole, the Winooski Footbridge is more like a swimming spot that just happens to have a bridge to jump off of if you are not afraid of heights.
 Park your chair on the small sandy beach and watch the brave few who are willing to take the plunge.

-There is a pretty steep drop off right away making it a great spot for a swim.
-You could also float around on a tube her or on an inflatable raft.
+There is a fairly steep drop-off right away, making it a great spot for a swim.
+You could also float around on a tube here or on an inflatable raft.

-Parking: Just off of Route 2 there is a designated parking lot.
+Parking: Just off Route 2, there is a designated parking lot.
 Pack light and bring bug spray.
 You’ll have to walk approximately a quarter of a mile through a dense forest along a trail to get to this swimming hole.